owl73/westmarch-landol/class/wizard/biomancer.md

 Biomancy is forbidden.
 The Authority’s law is clear; mortals were meant to live for a time, age, and die.
 Flesh is temptation and corruption.
-Biomancers revel in the �esh, seeking power and immortality by adjusting their physical forms.
+Biomancers revel in the flesh, seeking power and immortality by adjusting their physical forms.
 Some masquerade as physicians, philosophers, or wizards of other schools.

 ##### Perk
-When you drink a potion, you have a 50% chance to recycle it via whatever ori�ce you prefer.
+When you drink a potion, you have a 50% chance to recycle it via whatever orifice you prefer.
 You have 10 minutes to excrete the potion.
 ##### Drawback
 Whenever you receive magical healing (except for the